-76. Does the Court protect all victims participating in proceedings?
+77. Does the Court protect victims participating in proceedings?

-The Victims and Witnesses Unit within the Registry may advise the Prosecutor and the Court on appropriate protective measures and security arrangements for witnesses, victims who appear before the Court and others who are at risk on account of testimony given by witnesses.
-The Victims and Witnesses Unit implements protective and security measures and arrangements for the above-mentioned persons.
+The Victims and Witnesses Section within the Registry may advise the Court on appropriate protective measures and security arrangements for victims who appear before the Court and others who are at risk on account of testimony given by witnesses.
+The Section implements the necessary protective and security measures and arrangements for the above-mentioned persons.